irislib/iris-messenger/README.md

 # Iris Messenger
-Iris Messenger is like the messaging apps we've used to, but better.
+Iris Messenger is like the messaging apps we're used to, but better.
 * No phone number or signup required.
 Just start using it!
 * Secure: It's open source.
 Users can validate that big brother doesn't read your messages.
 * Available: It works offline-first and is not dependent on any single centrally managed server.
 Users can even connect directly to each other.